 Candidates likely research your business online before they ever talk to a recruiter. iCIMS’ Class of 2021 report found that this is especially true for Gen Z. Job seekers age 18-24 spend 40% longer reviewing a potential employer’s online presence than those over the age of 25.

 Employers have an opportunity to communicate their brand, showcase their culture, and illustrate their commitment to diversity, equity, and inclusion through social media and career sites.

 It’s also important to support your words with actions.
-72% of university seniors strongly expect companies to be committed to DEI hiring practices and look for it throughout their candidate journey.
+72% of college seniors strongly expect companies to be committed to DEI hiring practices and look for it throughout their candidate journey.
 While pictures of a diverse workforce on your career site are helpful, speaking to a diverse hiring panel throughout the interview process has a more profound impact on Gen Z.